Leslie8826/SQL/Oracle/Project 1/4. Creation of stage table/README.md

    - null values were assigned with 'NONE' in region_id column (to respect the uniqueness constraint of the primary key in the tables we would create later. in that case, hr2_region)
    - null values were replaced with unique values greater or equal than 9000 starting at 9000 in location_id column (to respect the uniqueness constraint of the primary key in the tables we would create later. in that case, hr2_region)
    - null values were replaced with unique values greater or equal than 800 starting at 800 in department_id column (to respect the uniqueness constraint of the primary key in the tables we would create later. in that case, hr2_region)
+   - null values were replaced with unique values greater or equal than 300 starting at 300 in management_id column (to respect the uniqueness constraint of the primary key in the tables we would create later. in that case, hr2_department)